asanzdiego/markdownslides/doc/export/readme-to-book.md

 ## What is it?

-- **MarkdownSlides** is a Reveal.js, Deck.js and PDF **slides** generator **from MARKDOWN files**, that also generate HTML, ODT and DOCX documents.
+- **MarkdownSlides** is a Reveal.js, Deck.js and PDF **slides** generator **from MARKDOWN files**, that also generate HTML, EPUB and DOCX documents.

+- The idea is that **from a same MARKDOWN file we can get slides and books** without worrying about style, just worrying about content.